A guide to budget sim racing

 Those on a quest to have the smallest footprint can go for a virtual reality headset such as the PC VR HP Reverb G2 or get a cheaper Meta Quest variant and buy the right PC cable.
 There is also the PS VR headset for Sony users.

 If you go this route via PC, expect to need a powerful PC.
-Running games at a consistent frame-rate of at least 60FPS (90 is common) at a beyond 4K resolution is not easily done, even with lower visual settings.
+Running games at a consistent frame-rate of at least 60FPS (90 is common) at beyond a 4K resolution is tough, even with lower visual settings.

 Budget sim racing: Summing up